Other Tegaderm product(s)

 Tegaderm Framed Transparent Film Dressings are waterproof and impermeable to liquids, bacteria, and viruses.
 These dressings protect the site from outside contamination.
 Laboratory tests have shown Tegaderm as an effective barrier against HIV-1 and HBV.
 The Frame Style Dressing allows customization of shape and size to fit any site.
 Unique sacral shape is designed for challenging and difficult-to-dress areas.
 This film dressing is a breathable barrier that keeps liquids, bacteria and other contaminates out while allowing the skin to function normally.
 The dressing serves also as a waterproof, bacterial and viral barrier to outside contaminants, allowing the patient to shower.
 The breathable film allows moisture vapor and oxygen exchange while providing a moist wound environment for enhanced healing.

 Listed below are each of the Tegaderm Frame Dressings by product number along with profile images.
-Please note that product numbers with a "W" after the number indicates that the dressing has a writing label added to the frame of the dressing to facilitate noting the date of application or anything else the caregiver or patient may want to annotate.
+Please note that product numbers with a "W" after the number indicates that the dressing has a writing label added to the border of the dressing to facilitate noting the date of application or anything else the caregiver or patient may want to annotate.

-Rectangle Frame Dressings
+Rectangle Framed Dressings

-Tegaderm Transparent Film Dressing Features & Benefits
+Frame Style Tegaderm Transparent Film Features & Benefits

 - Reduced application time.